+Tucson, AZ — November 22, thousands will flock to downtown for the running of El Tour de Tucson.
 The race attracts over 9,000 cyclists from novices to professional athletes.
-The starts are staggered beginning at 7:00 AM.
-The rides span distances from ¼ mile to 111 miles.
+The first race starts at 7:00 AM.
+The races span distances from ¼ mile to 111 miles.
 The 42-mile route is basically flat and great for the first-times.
 The longer routes include dry but sandy river crossings.
 All routes offer aid stations with water and snacks.

 The finish is located at Armory Park, 6th Avenue at 13th Street.
 Immediately following the race is a fiesta!

 This year Gabrielle Giffords, former U.S. Representative is scheduled to ride in the event.